 We’ve been busy this quarter.

-Those following our adventures at the Roger Wilco Agency will know we are working with our friends at Robokind as well as with IBM’s Watson on an exciting, cutting-edge integration.
+Those following our adventures at the Wilco Group Agency will know we are working with our friends at Robokind as well as with IBM’s Watson on an exciting, cutting-edge integration.
 Through our professional relationships and our breadth of experience, we are positioned to lead industry efforts leveraging this cognitive technology.
 The project is under ongoing progress, but this new integration will bridge the capabilities of each partner to “teach the system how to understand inputs without explicit instructions.”

 Robokind created Milo the robot as the center of a curriculum that teaches social and emotional skills to children with Autism Spectrum Disorder (ASD).
 Milo’s creator Richard Margolin describes Milo as a “facially expressive and socially interactive robot” who is also patient, speaks clearly, and has a screen on his chest to display flashcards and other information.
 Milo is highly effective in helping students learn to understand and interpret social and emotional communication, and he is fun and engaging, too.
 We saw Milo as the perfect foundation for this cognitive computing project.